thedaviddias/Front-End-Performance-Checklist/README.md

 ## Support

-If you have any question or suggestion, don't hesitate to use Gitter or Twitter:
+If you have any question or suggestion, don't hesitate to use Discord or Twitter:

 * [Chat on Discord](https://discord.gg/btHQRkm)
 * [Facebook](https://www.facebook.com/frontendchecklist/)